lasithagt/lasithagt/README.md

 - 👋 Hi, I’m Lasitha Wijayarathne
 - 👀 I’m interested in Robotics, Trajectory Planning, and Model Based Machine Learning
 - 🌱 I’m currently learning Differentiable Simulators and Task Planning for Manipulation
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - lasitha@gatech.edu
+- 📫 How to reach me - lasithagt@gmail.com

 <!---
 lasithagt/lasithagt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.